fukatani/rujaion/README.md

 This IDE is simplified and specialized to competitive programming, user can concentrate on programming and can achieve best performance.

+When you open the contest problem page, input and output example of the problem is downloaded automatically in the background.

-Testing with sample cases, debugging with test cases, and submission can be by one click.
+Then testing with sample cases, debugging with test cases, and submission can be by one click.

 Feature
 ==============================